National Institutes of Technology: Undergraduate education

 The Bachelor of Technology (BTech) degree is the most common undergraduate degree in the NITs in terms of student enrollment.
-The BTech course is based on a 4-year program with eight semesters, while the Dual Degree and Integrated courses are 5-year programs with ten semesters.
+The BTech course is based on a 4-year programme with eight semesters, while the Dual Degree and Integrated courses are 5-year programmes with ten semesters.
 In all NITs, the first year of BTech and Dual Degree courses are marked by a common course structure for all the students, though in some NITs, a single department introduction related course is also included.
 The common courses include the basics from most of the departments like electronics, mechanics, chemistry, electrical, and physics.
 At the end of the first year, some NITs offer an option to the meritorious students to change departments on the basis of their performance in the first two semesters.
 Few such changes ultimately take place as the criteria for them are usually strict, limited to the most meritorious students.
 Few NITs also offer 5-year Bachelor of Architecture (BArch) and 4-year Bachelor of Science (BSc) degrees.

 From the second year onwards, the students study subjects exclusively from their respective departments.
 In addition to these, the students have to take compulsory advanced courses from other departments in order to broaden their education.
 Separate compulsory courses from humanities and social sciences department, and sometimes management courses are also enforced.
 In the last year of their studies, most of the students are placed into industries and organisations via the placement process of the respective NIT, though some students opt out of this either when going for higher studies or when they take up jobs by applying to the companies directly.

 Postgraduate and doctoral education

 Master degrees

-The NITs offer a number of postgraduate programs including Master of Technology (MTech), Master of Business Administration (MBA), Master of Science (MSc) and Master of Computer Applications (MCA).
-Some of the NITs offer an M.S. (by research) program; the MTech and M.S. are similar to the US universities' non-thesis (course-based) and thesis (research-based) masters programs respectively.
-Admissions to masters programs in engineering are made using scores of the Graduate Aptitude Test in Engineering (GATE), while those to masters programs in science are made using scores of the Joint Admission Test to MSc (JAM).
+The NITs offer a number of postgraduate programmes including Master of Technology (MTech), Master of Business Administration (MBA), Master of Science (MSc) and Master of Computer Applications (MCA).
+Some of the NITs offer an M.S. (by research) programme; the MTech and M.S. are similar to the US universities' non-thesis (course-based) and thesis (research-based) masters programmes respectively.
+Admissions to masters programmes in engineering are made using scores of the Graduate Aptitude Test in Engineering (GATE), while those to masters programmes in science are made using scores of the Joint Admission Test to MSc (JAM).